QuantumWorks/PluginMaker/README.md

 PluginMaker
 ===========

-Android plugin generator
+Android PocketMine plugin generator

-If uyouhave ant ideas, make issues or milestones.
+If you have any ideas, make issues and milestones.